-Dr John Timms is group leader of the UCL Institute for Women's Health Cancer Proteomics Group with 12 years of experience in proteomic method development and application and 18 years in cancer and cell signalling research.
+Dr John Timms is group leader of the UCL Institute for Women's Health Cancer Proteomics Group with 15 years of experience in proteomic method development and application and 19 years in cancer and cell signalling research.
 The group has expertise in the preparation, separation, characterisation and quantification of peptides and proteins using mass spectrometry and other methods.
-The group was one of the first users of 2D-DIGE technology which is now routinely used for protein expression profiling.
 The group has established platforms for linking high-throughput sample preparation with MS-based profiling of clinical samples for biomarker discovery and extensive experience in LC-based protein/peptide separations linked with tandem MS and mass-tagging for quantification.

 Research is focused on understanding the molecular basis of cancer and cell signalling mechanisms and the identification of novel cancer biomarkers.

 * Serum biomarker discovery - the group has developed high-throughput proteomic techniques aimed at identifying biomarkers of cancer using large case control clinical and pre-clinical sample collections.
 Work also involves assay development and validation of markers for the early detection of different cancer types.